November 30, 2020

 Cracked or dented roof vents are another strong indication of a hail damaged roof.
 The vents are typically composed of lightweight metal.
 If heavy hailstones hit the lightweight metal, it causes dents.
 It may actually cause more serious damage in some instances, such as actual breakthroughs on the material and this may lead to more serious issues such as roof leaks that may require expensive repairs.

-Hail storms may cause granules in shingles to come loose and the water will then push the pieces into your gutters.
-So, when inspecting your roof gutters after a hailstorm, you should look inside to check for any shingle granules.
+Hail storms may cause the granules in shingles to come loose and the water will then push the pieces into your gutters.
+When inspecting your roof, gutters after a hailstorm, you should look inside to check for any shingle granules.
 It is important to remember that the granules may be incredibly small in size.
-Loose granules show that the roof is no longer providing the necessary protection, which is why you need to call in a professional to come fix the damage.
+Loose granules show that the roof is no longer providing the necessary protection, which is why you need to call in a professional to come fix the damage

 Video on Why Is Hail Damage Bad For Your Roof

 If you suspect that your roof has suffered hail damage based on the criteria provided here, it is a good idea to have the roof examined thoroughly by a reputable roofing professional.
 They will make an accurate assessment of the damage, which includes any damage to the shingles and roof membrane, and will also explain to you the consequences of the damage.
 If the damage is extensive, you can make a hail damage roof insurance claim.